 Our faculty have been working together for many years to promote a multi-contextual, systems approach to resolving human problems within a framework of community empowerment.
 We represent a diversity of cultural perspectives and are committed to individual, family and community experiences throughout the life cycle.
 Some of the issues considered are trauma and loss, children’s problems, couple relationships, intergenerational relationships, conflicts, and cut-offs.
 We collaborate with a broad national and international network of colleagues similarly dedicated to evolving a multi-contextual cultural framework.
 Associate and Guest Faculty participate in our teaching programs and in our culture conference every spring.

 The Multicultural Family Institute held its 23rd Annual Culture Conference on April 11-12 with our special guest, Dr. Rockey Robbins of the University of Oklahoma.
 Dr. Robbins, a counseling psychologist, who is Chocktaw and Cherokee offered profoundly moving present ions on father-son relationships, transformational stories, grandparenting, the importance of our human connection to nature and to each other in our assessment and healing.
 The conference explored transformative narratives that search for the strengths our clients already have to survive and to go beyond survival to creativity for themselves, each other, their communities and for future generations.
 Faculty discussants came from all over the country and provided profound insights from many different cultural perspectives.
-Watch for videos from this conference which will appear on our website shortly.
+Watch free videos from this conference: Click to view